Seal Design Considerations for Engineers

 Selecting the right material is the first and most critical step in designing a custom seal.
 Physical, resistance, and mechanical properties must all be taken into consideration for performance requirements, while material cost and processing must be considered to stay within budget.
 Add to that any regulatory or appearance guidelines and the task becomes daunting.

-Luckily, companies like Gemini Group have been designing seals for decades and can assist in material selection for your seal.
+Luckily, companies like ours have been designing seals for decades and can assist in material selection for your seal.
 Start by determining the material properties required for the application:

 - Hardness range